-The demand management programs highlighted in the 2020 Coachella Valley Regional Urban Water Management Plan (2020 RUWMP) (CVWD, et al., 2021c) and refined by the GSAs include but are not limited to landscape plan checks, residential and large landscape smart controller rebates, residential turf conversions, water waste investigations, toilet and clothing washer rebates, commercial and residential plumbing retrofits, and efficient rotating nozzles.
+The demand management programs highlighted in the 2020 Coachella Valley Regional Urban Water Management Plan (2020 RUWMP) (CVWD, et al., 2022c) and refined by the GSAs include but are not limited to landscape plan checks, residential and large landscape smart controller rebates, residential turf conversions, water waste investigations, toilet and clothing washer rebates, commercial and residential plumbing retrofits, and efficient rotating nozzles.
 The GSAs will continue to seek grant funding to support ongoing delivery and expansion of their conservation programs.

-In WY 2021-2022, the Indio Subbasin GSAs have continued implementation of water conservation programs for both large landscape customers and residential customers in the Subbasin.
-For example, the design was completed for an expanded demonstration garden for drought tolerant plants, and landscape workshops were held in the spring and fall.
+In WY 2022-2023, the Indio Subbasin GSAs have continued implementation of water conservation programs for both large landscape customers and residential customers in the Subbasin.
+As examples, the agencies were awarded grant funding for a conservation study including a market analysis, began rate studies or implemented new rates, completed landscape water audits, and increased patrols for water waste enforcement.
 GSAs continue to develop water use efficient landscape standards, pursue grant funding for expanded turf removal and conservation studies, update and implement rates, monitor leaks and losses, prevent water waste, and increase rebates for water-efficient appliances and for turf removal.

-As part of the 2020 RUWMP, the GSAs have also each developed and adopted a Water Shortage Contingency Plan (WSCP) (CVWD et al., 2021c).
+As part of the 2020 RUWMP, the GSAs have also each developed and adopted a Water Shortage Contingency Plan (WSCP) (CVWD et al., 2022c).
 Each WSCP included six shortage response levels and associated voluntary and mandatory actions for conservation, depending on the causes, severity, and anticipated duration of the water supply shortage.
 These response actions have been used effectively in the past and could be implemented as needed, as part of the GSAs' adaptive management strategy.
-During WY 2021-2022 the GSAs were in Shortage Level 2 of their respective WSCPs and implemented selected actions from higher levels, based on a state-wide emergency drought mandate.
+During WY 2022-2023 the GSAs were in Shortage Level 2 of their respective WSCPs and implemented selected actions from higher levels, based on a state-wide emergency drought mandate.
 Coachella Valley Water District (CVWD) also imposed drought penalties for customers not reducing outdoor consumption by 10 percent.
+The GSAs returned to Shortage Level 1 and rescinded drought penalties in April 2023.